Follow & Tag us on Social Media

 Point of Sale (POS) Services – It is the responsibility of the artist to have their own payment process.
 Since there is Wi-Fi throughout Festival Park and the main buildings, we suggest the artist use “The Square” which is available at no charge through your financial institution.
 There may be a surcharge based on usage from your service provider.

 HST – of 13% will be in effect.
 The 20% commission on your net sales is also taxable.

-Settling of Accounts – When you arrive at the BCC we require either a Credit Card number with expiry date or a blank, post-dated cheque (dated no later than August 21, 2020) to collect any commissions owed by you to the Buckhorn Cultural Centre.
+Settling of Accounts – When you arrive at the BCC we require either a Credit Card number with expiry date or a blank, post-dated cheque (dated no later than August 19, 2022) to collect any commissions owed by you to the Buckhorn Community Centre.
 An invoice confirming this amount will be sent to you.

 Insurance - The Exhibitor will be responsible for placing their own insurance and the exhibitor agrees to hold the BCC, its officers, directors, employees and volunteers harmless from any and all damage, expense or liability from any injury or damage to any person, including the general public, the exhibitor, its agents or employees or to the property of the exhibitor arising out of the exhibitor’s participation in the Buckhorn Festival of the Arts.
 The BCC will not be responsible for any loss incurred by the exhibitor, as a result of fire, theft, water, accidents or other mishaps.

 Volunteers - are vitally important to both the BCC and the Festival and we are completely dependent on the commitment of the more than 300 volunteers who are involved in our event.
 We work hard to coordinate the right volunteers to the right jobs and to support the volunteers in their work spanning anywhere from four hours to many weeks prior to the event.
 We celebrate all volunteers as valuable members of the Festival success team.